 The trail crosses a band of sandstone, and is initially the same route as the one to Calico Tanks, before the two trails split.
 The Turtlehead Peak Trail heads directly toward a saddle below the summit.
-There was minimal signage at the time and the route up the chute was more a “choose your own adventure”: now there’s more frequent trail markers as well as green blazes on the rocks and trail is much easier to follow.
+There was minimal signage at the time and the route up the chute was more a “choose your own adventure”: now there are more frequent trail markers as well as green blazes on the rocks and trail is much easier to follow.

 From the ridge leading up the summit, you start getting great views over Red Rock Canyon and the Spring Mountain Range.

 From the summit (there are sweeping 360-degree views.
 The height of Turtlehead Peak seems to vary – I’ve seen it reported as various different elevations, with the most popular height being 3,223 feet (or 1927m) above sea level.
 Regardless of the exact height, the views are extensive.
 To the north-west are the La Madre Mountains.
 Far off in the distance is Mt Charleston (the highest mountain in Nevada), which still has some snow around the summit.

 To the south-east is the sprawling city of Las Vegas.

 To the south are some of the rock formations of Red Rock Canyon and Highway 159, with Potosi Mountain in the distance.